Lukasaurus11/Hypixel-Fusion-Project/README.md

 3. **Update data**: Click the refresh button or use the `/api/update-data` endpoint
 4. **Monitor trends**: Check price history for market timing

+### COPE Mode Toggle

+The application features a **Boring/Cope** toggle switch that affects profit calculations:

+- **Boring Mode** (Default): Standard profit calculations using current bazaar prices
+- **Cope Mode**: Enhanced calculations that account for the 20% chance of reptile shards to double fusion output

+When **Cope Mode** is enabled, recipes containing reptile family shards will show increased revenue (multiplied by 1.2) to reflect the expected value from the doubling chance.
+This helps you make more informed decisions when working with reptile shards like those from the Reptile family.

+_Toggle between modes using the switch in the top-left corner of the interface._

 ## 📊 API Endpoints

 - `GET /api/items` - Fetch all recipes with profit calculations